 The largest graben, Ithaca Chasma, is about 100 km wide and more than 2000 km long, making it the second longest valley in the Solar System.
 Named after the island of Ithaca in Greece, this valley runs approximately three-quarters of the way around Tethys’ circumference.
 It is also approximately concentric with Odysseus crater, which has led some astronomers to theorize that the two features might be related.

-Scientists also think that Tethys was once internally active and that cryovolcanism caused some parts of surface to resurface.
-This is due to the fact that a small part of the surface is covered by smooth plains, which are devoid of craters and graben that cover much of the planet.
+Scientists also think that Tethys was once internally active and that cryovolcanism led to endogenous resurfacing and surface renewal.
+This is due to the fact that a small part of the surface is covered by smooth plains, which are devoid of the craters and graben that cover much of the planet.
 The most likely explanation is that subsurface volcanoes deposited fresh material on the surface and smoothed out its features.

-Like all other regular moons of Saturn, Tethys was formed from the Saturnian sub-nebula – a disk of gas and dust that surrounded Saturn soon after its formation.
+Like all other regular moons of Saturn, Tethys is believed to have formed from the Saturnian sub-nebula – a disk of gas and dust that surrounded Saturn soon after its formation.
 As this dust and gas coalesced, it formed Tethys and its two co-orbital moons: Telesto and Calypso.
-These two moons have been captured into Tethy’s Lagrangian points, with one orbiting ahead of Tethys and the other following behind.
+Hence why these two moons were captured into Tethys’ Lagrangian points, with one orbiting ahead of Tethys and the other following behind.